Gnomon is an ancient Greek word. It means shadow maker, or indicator.

 When you try your sundial set it up with the gnomon pointing to the north and if you do this at noon the shadow should be at 12.

 Actually if you set it up at noon with the shadow at 12 then you point the gnomon automatically to the north.
-This way your sundial is a compas!
+This way your sundial is a compass!

-Let’s have a look at the globe and try to understand LATTITUDE.
+Let’s have a look at the globe and try to understand LATITUDE.

 Start at the EQUATOR where the lattitude is 0 degrees.
 The sun rises straight up to above your head at noon, then sets straith down below the horizon.
 Now go slowly up from the south of the USA to the Canadian border.
 You go from 0 degrees lattitude at the equator to 10 degrees, 20 degrees, 30 and 40 degrees.
 Then further north to Toronto and Montreal.
 Between those two large cities is Kingston at about 45 degrees lattitude.
 That is about the same lattitude as France and northern China, just check it out by going around the globe at the same 45 degree lattitude.